tyskwo/portfolio/_portfolio/502_earth-scape.md

 ![earth-intro]({{ site.url }}{{ site.baseurl }}/assets/images/portfolio/2016/earth-scape/intro.gif){: .align-center}

-##### Architecture
+### Architecture

 The demo uses the TLoC engine which contains an entity-component system for handling game objects.
 I abstracted this system to better handle 3D objects, using a struct composed of its mesh, materials, and transform.
 This allowed for easier composition of game objects and a more readable implementation of rendering them.
-The moon and Earth are obviously 3d objects with textures.
+The moon and Earth are obviously spheres with textures.
 The sun is a billboard with a light attached to it.

+This project was the first where I used CMake.
+The engine itself wasn't multi-platform, but I gained experience in using CMake, makefiles, and setting up a project architecture that is platform agnostic.

-##### Shaders
+### Shaders

 The Earth and the moon each contain a shader to render its textures, as well as shaders for bloom, HDR, shadow mapping, and godrays.
 To achieve this effect, I render to multiple textures and then combine them after all of the passes.
 I then apply gamma correction and render back into LDR.